GuilhermeAMCosta/Game-Development-Challenge/README.md

 "arrows" | move

-# Agradecimentos
+# Thanks
-Ao Tiago Gomes e todo time da FMQ que me possibilitaram essa oportunidade.
+To Tiago Gomes and the entire FMQ team that gave me this opportunity.